top of page

 Each household could receive up to three annual visitor permits.

-These would allow guests to park legally within the area.
+These permits would allow guests to park legally during restricted hours.

-Replacement cost for lost or stolen visitor permits would be set at $30.
+Replacement cost for lost or stolen visitor permits would be $30.

 Contractors and Service Vehicles